PaulFinch/paulfinch.github.io/_pages/about.md

 > “Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less.”
 Marie Curie

+> “Don’t let the noise of others’ opinions drown out your own inner voice.”
+Steve Jobs